 This question comes up often.
 Remember the device will never start recording or looking for a trigger until the button is pressed regardless of the trigger configuration.
 Another possible explanation is that the trigger conditions were never met.
 Also, check to ensure there is storage space available on the device (it appears as a standard USB flash drive).
 The battery could have also died that prevented the unit from recording.
 Finally, make sure to read the Recording File Naming & File Structure Section to understand how files are named and stored on the device.
 If the problem persists, contact Midé for assistance.

-The Slam Stick may have suddenly run out of power and therefore did not close out the file properly.
+The device may have suddenly run out of power and therefore did not close out the file properly.
 This can happen rarely due to battery dips; but can also happen from sudden and extreme impact events directly to the device, water damage, and rapid temperature swings.
-See the SD Card & Memory Management Section for assistance on potentially recovering the file.
-Midé can also occasionally recover data files that fail in this manner.
+When the file is corrupt you may not be able to open it, or it is more likely that the file will open but only display a few seconds worth of data even though the file should have minutes or even hours.
+Unfortunately, this means that the few seconds of data are being repeated throughout the file due to the corruption.

 When the Device Initially Plugs into Power, only the red LED Flashes